-Indicator Title 14.
-A clearly defined role of a professional body The public can trust the NQF because of its transparency.
+Indicator Title 15.
+A clearly defined role of a professional body

+Definition The public can trust the NQF because of its transparency.
 SAQA publishes information about recognised professional bodies and registered professional designations on its website.
 Qualifications underlie professional designations.
 SAQA does not fully understand the differences between statutory and non-statutory professional bodies in the changing NQF context.
 This impacts on SAQA's ability to recognise professional bodies, register their designations and provide services to them.
 If SAQA is clear about this, then it will better market its services to professional bodies and ensure that the registered designations meet the needs of the people.
-Definition The most significant challenge is to resolve the issue of old legislation that governs statutory professional bodies, which conflicts with the NQF Act.
+The most significant challenge is to resolve the issue of old legislation that governs statutory professional bodies, which conflicts with the NQF Act.
 The risk to SAQA is that statutory bodies encroach on SAQA's role or are in conflict with the Quality Councils, and these matters require the courts to resolve them.
 As a result, SAQA becomes embroiled in unnecessary litigation.
 At the NQF Stakeholders Forum held on 2 March 2019, the previous Minister of Higher Education and Training, recommended to setting up a Ministerial Task Team to resolve this matter.
 Nothing has been done to take this forward by the current Minister.
 The purpose of this indicator is to develop a document outlining the roles of statutory and non-statutory professional bodies as they pertain to SAQA's professional body function.
+Once complete, the next step would be to amend the Policy and Criteria for Recognising a Professional Body and Registering a Professional Designation if amendments are required.
 Source of Data Research paper developed in 2020/21; Policy and Criteria on Recognising Professional Bodies and Registering Professional Designations.

-Method of calculation/assessment The Research Directorate produced a report on the roles of statutory and non-statutory professional bodies in 2020/21.
+Method of calculation/assessment The Research unit produced a report on the roles of statutory and non-statutory professional bodies in 2020/21.
 SAQA must use the research findings to develop its own model for working with professional bodies and identifying services that it has to offer.
-Once it has figured out the service offering, it can consider amending the Policy and Criteria for Recognising a Professional Body and Registering a Professional Designation if amendments are required.
 The deliverable is the report on the service offerings for statutory and non-statutory professional bodies in relation to their roles and responsibilities.
 Assumptions All professional bodies display characteristics of being either a statutory or a non-statutory professional body.
-Disaggregation of beneficiaries N/A (where applicable) Spatial transformation (where applicable) N/A Reporting cycle Annual Desired performance There is a Report that clearly defines the roles of statutory and non-statutory professional bodies as they pertain to SAQA's professional body function.
+Disaggregation of beneficiaries (where applicable) N/A Spatial transformation (where applicable) N/A

+Reporting cycle Annual Desired performance There is a Report that clearly defines the roles of statutory and non-statutory professional bodies as they pertain to SAQA's professional body function.
 The actual performance should equal the targeted performance.
-Indicator responsibility Senior Manager: NQF Qualifications & Professional Bodies; Senior Manager: Research; Executive: NQF Operations; CEO
+Indicator responsibility Senior Manager: Registration & Recognition; Senior Manager: Research; Executive: NQF Operations; CEO